wp-plugins/reorder/readme.txt

 Tested up to: 3.0+
 Stable tag: 1.0

-Enables simple drag and drop reordering of all custom post types.
+Enables simple drag and drop reordering of all post types (including custom post types).

 == Description ==

-Enables simple drag and drop reordering of all custom post types.
-This is like the "postMash" plugin, but for custom content types.
+Enables simple drag and drop reordering of all post types.
+This is like the "postMash" plugin, but works with 3.0.

 This plugin only support reordering of top-level posts (no hierarchy).